 The vulnerability of an insider threat is a challenging case: at the outset, an employee is trusted with sensitive business information and access to mission-critical technology systems.
 If the employee becomes dissatisfied or disgruntled and intentionally chooses to harm their organization, the risk exposure comes down to two things:

-While there is no well-defined approach to discover a malicious intent of a disgruntled employee, or to predict security negligence of an otherwise trusted team member, organizations can minimize this risk exposure in many ways.
+There is no well-defined method for uncovering the malicious intent of a disgruntled employee.
+Similarly, predicting the security negligence of a trusted team member is also challenging.
+However, organizations can minimize this risk exposure through various measures.
 These include:

 In the context of cybersecurity vulnerabilities, physical security is particularly relevant to cloud infrastructure vendors and large organizations operating in-house data center systems.
 A physical vulnerability may include:

 However, any insider threat within the physical office premise, or theft or loss of a BYOD (Bring Your Own Device) device can expose security risks to the organization.
-In order to address these physical vulnerabilities, organizations must enforce strict policy controls governing the use of business information on BYOD devices and access to corporate apps, services and networks from outside of the physical premise of the organization.
+Consequently, to address physical vulnerabilities, organizations must enforce strict policy controls governing the use of business information on BYOD devices.
+They should also regulate access to corporate apps, services, and networks from outside the organization's physical premises.

-When cybercriminals recognize a vulnerability in the system, they exploit it.
-In most cases, you can fix software-related vulnerabilities by installing a security patch issued by the vendor or the open source community.
+When cybercriminals recognize a vulnerability in the system, they aim to exploit it.
+In most cases, software-related vulnerabilities can be fixed by installing a security patch issued by the vendor.
+Alternatively, open-source communities also provide patches to address these vulnerabilities.

-In some cases where the exploit is only recently discovered and a security fix is not yet issued, called the Zero-Day exploit, you may be exposed to a higher risk but can maintain strong levels of security by encrypting sensitive data assets and using strong Identity and Access Management systems to control network access.
+In some cases of Zero-Day exploit, you may be exposed to higher risk but can maintain strong levels of security by encrypting sensitive data assets and using strong Identity and Access Management systems to control network access.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.